Technology-for-the-Poorest-Billion/2024-OVSI/interim/Interim_Presentation.md

 - Data analysis of vibration readings.
 - Developed and tested some prototype code using Matplotlib to determine and show whether or not the concentrator is on or off.

-### Setup and Testing
+# Setup and Testing

 - The first step was to be able to read the outputs from the accelerometer.
 This was done using an early version of the code main_interim_prototype.mpy and we were able to read the outputs using Thonny.
 It returned values of the x, y and z components of the acceleration as well as the magnitude.
-- In order to plot and visualise the code we used python in VS Code to read the serial output and create a live plot using the Matplotlib animate function.
+- In order to plot and visualise the accelerometer outputs we used python in VS Code to read the serial output and create a live plot using the Matplotlib animate function.
 An example of this plot can be seen in Figure 1 below.

 <img src="assets/plotter_with_magnitude.png" alt="Screenshot of python plotter" width="800"/>

 **Figure 1:** Screenshot of the python script plotting the x, y, z components from the accelerometer as well as the magnitude (measured in 'g').
-Shows the last 200 readings (ie 2 seconds).
+The scale at the bottom shows the last 200 readings (ie 2 seconds).
 - Next we aimed to remove the gravitational component of the reading on the accelerometer, by using the inbuilt gyros.
 We tried various filters and algorithms but were unable to find a simple enough solution, and so to avoid wasting time we decided simply to assume the sensor always remains vertical, and remove a value of 1g from the z output.